Small and medium-sized enterprises

 1. Smart regulation

 Cutting red tape is a high priority for the Commission in the SBA.
-The amendment to the Late Payment Directive (requiring public authorities to make payments within 30 days, which serves as a security guarantee for SMEs) and the directive on e-invoicing (giving e-invoices equal status to paper ones) were particularly helpful to small businesses.
-Furthermore, the modernisation of EU public procurement policy means that SMEs experience a lighter administrative burden when accessing public procurement and have better opportunities for joint bidding.
-The same approach has been found to simplify financial reporting obligations and to reduce administrative burdens for SMEs through the modernisation of both public procurement in the EU and the Accounting Directive (now Directive 2013/34/EU).
+The amendment to the Late Payment Directive (requiring public authorities to make payments within 30 days, which serves as a security guarantee for SMEs) and the e-Invoicing Directive (giving e-invoices equal status to paper ones) were particularly helpful to small businesses.
+Furthermore, the modernisation of the EU’s public procurement policy means that SMEs experience a lighter administrative burden when accessing public procurement and have better opportunities for joint bidding.
+This approach has been found to simplify financial reporting obligations and reduce administrative burdens for SMEs through the modernisation of both public procurement in the EU and the Accounting Directive (Directive 2013/34/EU).

 2. Access to finance